 If you care for a child or young person who is under 18 and has a physical disability, learning disability or emotional/behavioural condition, either diagnosed or undiagnosed, then Sefton Carers Centre can provide free support.

 We currently offer the following services to all parent carers living in Sefton:

 Based at our centre in Waterloo and at Thornton Children’s Centre each Tuesday (term time) we provide advice, support and information to parents and carers of children who are 5 and under, as well as organising specialist advice and information sessions for families through Sefton’s Children Centres.

 Parent Carer Advocacy and Support

-Based at the centre in Waterloo we provide advice, support and information for parents and carers of children who are 5-18, as well as facilitating the two support groups below:
+Based at the centre in Waterloo we provide advice, support and information for parents and carers of children who are aged 0-18, as well as facilitating the two support groups below: